Other Magic

 way

-It is perfectly clear that the driving force behind any development, indeed behind any movement of the mind, is the feeling of dissatisfaction with its current state — the sense that a more harmonious, more comfortable condition is possible, a state of greater equilibrium.
+It is evident that the driving force behind any development — and, indeed, behind any movement of mind — is the feeling of dissatisfaction with one’s present condition: the sense that a more harmonious, more comfortable state is possible — that is, a state of greater equilibrium.

-As mentioned, this sense of limitation is subjectively experienced as an unpleasant state, and in response the mind can either try to “come to terms with it,” even deriving a kind of masochistic pleasure from suffering, or try to change the situation so that the number of limitations, and therefore the suffering, is reduced — and this is the basis of development.
+We have already said that this sense of limitedness is subjectively felt as unpleasant, and that mind, in response, can either try to “reconcile itself” to it — sometimes even drawing a peculiar masochistic pleasure from suffering — or attempt to change the situation so that the number of limitations, and therefore of suffering, is reduced.
+This is precisely what forms the basis of development.

 way

-In order to establish a direction of development, Myth introduces the ideas of a source and a Way of development as a method for overcoming the mind’s limitations.
+To establish a vector of development, Myth introduces the notions of the source and the path of development as a way of overcoming the limitedness of mind.

-It is evident that absolute absence of limitations is possible only for an absolutely homogeneous, infinite and boundless substance, devoid of properties of both being and non-being.
+It is clear that a complete absence of limitations is possible only for an absolutely homogeneous, infinite, boundless substance — one devoid of the properties of both being and non-being.
 Myth calls such a state the Great Spirit (the Absolute, Brahman).
-There are different approaches to understanding this absolute category — one may take it as a final absolute Reality or as an intellectual abstraction — but in any case it is the basis for reflections on liberation from limitation.
+There are different ways to approach this absolute category: it may be understood as “ultimate absolute Reality,” or as a speculative abstraction.
+In either case, it serves as the basis from which reflections on liberation from limitedness proceed.

-Thus the primal ground of reality is conceived as a universal category completely free of limitations, which in turn implies the absence of any manifestations or forms.
-It sets the “zero” of the coordinate system against which subsequent reasoning is arranged.
-Again, it makes no difference whether we regard the Great Spirit as some supra-real reality or as an abstract concept; this does not change the fact that in its purity it has nothing to do with what we call reality as a world of forms, and therefore of limits.
-This absolute reality is at the same time utterly unreal, since it lacks any heterogeneity, any limitations or motion.
-It also lacks any qualities, any constraints, and equally lacks their opposites.
+Thus the first principle of reality is conceived as a universal category wholly free of limitations — which, in turn, implies the absence of any manifestations and forms whatsoever.
+It sets the “zero” of the coordinate system relative to which subsequent reasoning is built.
+Again, it is irrelevant whether we regard the Great Spirit as an “extra-real reality” or as a speculative concept; this does not change the fact that, in its purity, It bears no relation to what we consider reality as a world of forms— and therefore of limitations.
+This absolute reality is, at the same time, absolutely unreal, since within it any heterogeneity, any limitation, and any movement are absent.
+Likewise absent within it are any qualities and any limitations — and, moreover, their opposites as well.

-To describe the transition of this absolute category into actual reality the notion of “differentiation” is used: the transition to “creation,” to “being,” begins with the emergence of the first duality: God/world, Father/Mother, Transcendent/Immanent faces, Being/mind, and so on.
-One can suppose this once “happened,” or treat it as a category of cognition; in any case, being as we understand it begins with absolute division.
-From the standpoint of our topic this absolute separation turns out to be also an absolute suffering, expressed in the language of Myth as the “sacrifice” underlying the cosmos: the sacrifice of Purusha, Ymir, Mitra, Osiris, Christ.
+To describe the transition from this absolute category to actual reality, the notion of “differentiation” is employed: the transition to “creation,” to “being,” begins with the appearance of the First Duality — God/world, Father/Mother, Transcendent/Immanent aspects, Being/mind, and so forth.
+One may treat this as something that once “occurred,” or as a category of cognition; in any case, being as we understand it begins with an absolute division.
+From the standpoint of our theme, this absolute demarcation also proves to be “absolute suffering,” expressed in the language of Myth as the “sacrifice” lying at the foundation of the cosmos: the sacrifice of Purusha, Ymir, Mithra, Osiris, Christ.

 Imir

-The next step is the fragmentation of homogeneous mind into differentiated aspects — individual acts of self-knowledge of the original reality.
-Only by moving beyond that integral unity can the Great Spirit acquire a reality, and it acquires that reality in what we call the manifested worlds.
-One can say that as soon as the Great Spirit moves from its absolute integral unity to self-knowledge in the totality of its aspects, it experiences an “absolute limitation,” which is the absolute source of dissatisfaction, and the whole subsequent process is directed toward the restoration of unity and, accordingly, toward the cessation of suffering due to limitation.
-And again — it does not matter whether we think Myth describes an actual historical process or is a matter of epistemology — the fact remains: the more developed the mind becomes, the more keenly it feels its limitation, and limitation as such.
+The next step is the fragmentation of homogeneous mind into differentiated aspects — individual acts of self-cognition of primordial reality.
+Only by moving beyond this integral unity can the Great Spirit attain reality, and It attains this reality in what we call the manifest worlds.
+One may say that as soon as the Great Spirit passes from Its absolute integral unity to self-cognition in the totality of Its aspects, It undergoes an “absolute limitation,” which becomes the absolute source of dissatisfaction; and the entire subsequent process is directed toward the restoration of unity and, consequently, the cessation of suffering from limitedness.
+And once again, it is of no significance whether we believe Myth describes a real process or whether we are speaking of gnoseology — the fact remains: the more developed mind becomes, the more acutely it feels its limitedness, and, accordingly, limitedness as such.

-Although it is obvious that the sense of separateness is one of the most significant factors slowing development, it is striking how many beings cling precisely to that sensation.
-It turns out that in the mind of any being two contradictory impulses coexist: the impulse to preserve one’s separateness and the impulse to overcome one’s limitations.
-To resolve this contradiction, Myth introduces the concept of “individuality” as a unique mode of perception inherent to a given mind; the uniqueness of this mode does not imply separateness, since each mind is regarded as a “point of view,” a particular way reality looks at itself.
+Although it is obvious that the very feeling of separateness is among the most significant factors inhibiting development, it is striking how most beings cling precisely to this sensation.
+In the mind of any being, two mutually contradictory impulses coexist: the impulse to preserve one’s separateness and the impulse to overcome one’s limitations.
+To resolve this contradiction, Myth introduces the notion of “individuality” as a special, unique mode of perception inherent in a given mind; and the uniqueness of this mode by no means implies separateness, since each mind is regarded as a “point of view” — a particular way in which reality looks upon itself.

-To avoid the suffering that arises from the sense of limitation and separateness, the developing mind can either try to ignore the “relativity” of limitation, theoretically regarding the cosmos from the “original” position of Absolute undivided reality, or try to reduce suffering as an overall phenomenon by promoting the development of the mind.
+To avoid the suffering that arises from the sensation of limitedness and separateness, a developing mind can either attempt to ignore the “relativity” of limitedness, contemplating the cosmos from the “original” position of Absolute undivided reality, or attempt to reduce suffering as a composite phenomenon by supporting the development of mind as an actual phenomenon.

 of_loves_lost_and_lives_gone_by_tanathe-d6nyzp1

-The mind can either simply declare: “I am God,” “Atman is Brahman,” and close its eyes to the world’s diversity.
-The question that remains open in that case concerns precisely the original “suffering” of divided reality.
+Mind can simply declare, “I am God,” “Atman is Brahman,” and close its eyes to the world’s diversity.
+Yet the question still remains: what is to be done with the primordial “suffering” of divided reality?

-In fact, any advanced mind faces this dilemma: what to do about the suffering of all beings?
-One can smile and assert that their suffering is merely an “illusion,” a mistake that does not concern me, or one can attempt to act with compassion.
-The more the mind senses its inseparability from the fullness of the world, the less separateness remains within it, and the more acutely it perceives the world’s collective suffering.
-If at the initial stages the motive is to reduce personal dissatisfaction with one’s limitation, as development proceeds this aim becomes increasingly global, and one’s own development turns into an instrument of world-change — the being understands that by reducing its own limitation, by increasing its self-realization, it contributes to the reduction of suffering in the world at large.
+In fact, any developed mind confronts this dilemma: what is to be done with the suffering of all beings?
+One can, with a smile, declare that their suffering is merely an “illusion,” an error, and therefore does not concern me — or one can still attempt to practice active compassion.
+The more mind senses its inseparability from the world’s fullness, the less separateness remains within it, and the more sharply it perceives the world’s aggregate suffering.
+If, at the initial stages of development, the motive is to reduce one’s personal dissatisfaction with one’s limitedness, then as development proceeds this aim becomes increasingly global: one’s own development becomes an instrument for changing the world.
+The being understands that, by reducing its own limitedness and increasing its own realization, it also contributes to the reduction of suffering in the world as such.

-The stream of a Magus’s realizations, the growth of his power and authority, constitutes development only when accompanied by the harmonization of his surrounding space, by the spread and propagation of harmony.
-However successful a Magus may appear, whatever the brilliance of his achievements, the criterion of the effectiveness of his Way is precisely his ability to increase harmony around him, his capacity to structure and order both spaces — macrocosm and psychocosm.
+The stream of the Magus’ realizations— the growth of his Power and authority — is development when it is accompanied by the harmonization of the space around him, by the diffusion and induction of harmony.
+However successful a Magus may seem at first glance, however brilliant his realizations may be, the criterion of the efficacy of his Way is precisely his capacity to increase harmony around himself — the capacity to structure and cosmize both spaces: the macrocosm and the psychocosm.

-6 responses to Dissatisfaction as a Driving Motive
+6 responses to Dissatisfaction as a Driving Motif

 1. Hello.
 Is it possible to develop without harmonizing everything around while having bright realizations?
 After all, development does not happen without destruction; hardly anyone has a high amount of power without having destroyed their being, filtering it.
 If that’s the case, the developing one reaches the deep motives and removes the trash, which naturally reflects harmoniously on everything.
 Perhaps it implies a case where a person has power without understanding deep motives and individuality and uses it while already being destructive?